doliveira91/IDatos2020/README.md

 - Install js dependencies: `yarn install`

 ## Run the code
-- Load the data to your index: `python create_index.py`
+- Load the data to your mysql instance using MercadoLibreAPIClient.py and GallitoLuisClient.py
+- Load the data from your mysql instance to Elasticsearch using DatabaseToElasticsearch.py
 - Run the react app: `yarn start`